freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Physics/README.md

 ### Code Changes

 Let's dive into the code.
-We'll need to more methods for each collider:
+We'll need three more methods for each collider:

-1. `Transform(float4x4)`: This method transforms the collider in VPX space.
+1. `IsTransformable(float4x4)`: This method checks whether the collider can be transformed with the given matrix, i.e. if the physics code supports the transformation natively.
-2. `TransformAABBs(float4x4)`: This method transforms the collider's axis-aligned bounding boxes.
+2. `Transform(float4x4)`: This method transforms the collider in VPX space.

-In our `ColliderReference` class, we'll add a `float4x4` to each `Add()` method, which transforms the collider and its AABBs.
+3. `TransformAABBs(float4x4)`: This method transforms the collider's axis-aligned bounding boxes.

-> [!IMPORTANT]
+In our `ColliderReference` class, we'll add a `float4x4` to each `Add()` method.
+This method goes through the three use cases described above.
-> Remove the overload that doesn't need the matrix once all collider generators have been updated.
+   - Using `IsTransformable(float4x4)`, it'll determine whether the collider can be transformed natively and uses `Transform(float4x4)` if that's the case.

-We'll also have a `AddNonTransformable()` method which only transforms tha AABBs and marks the collider as non-transformable, so we can do the ball transformation trick during collision later.
-In order to know whether to do that, we'll need a flag in the collider.
-Let's call it `IsTransformed`.
+   - Otherwise, it'll check whether the collider can be replaced by another collider, converts it and transforms the converted collider(s) instead.

-In order to transform the ball, we need to also store the transformation matrix of the item.
-However, while the `IsTransformed` flag is collider-specific, the transformation matrix is item-specific.
+   - Otherwise, it only transforms its AABBs and marks the collider as non-transformable by setting the `IsTransformed` of the collider to `false`.
+It also stores the transformation matrix so it can be used during runtime for the ball transformation trick.

 ## Coordinate Systems